jbouduin/my2cents/README.md

 *My2Cents* is Licensed under the EUPL-1.2-or-later.

 ## This is still a work in progress
 This means that a lot of the features have not been tested.
+Moreover, currently there is no automated testing implemented.
-Features checked "work on my machine"
+Features with :white_check_mark: means "works on my machine"

 ## Features:
 - **Tiny**: it takes only ~**14 KB!!!** to embed My2Cents.